-Accueil > Les rubriques > Société > Thing Thinks
+Accueil > Les rubriques > Appareil > Société > Thing Thinks

 We think, feel, and speak.
 Does an object also think, feel, speak, and voice its will ?
 This article looks at a group of philosophers who have suggested the existence of an object world through the non-anthropocentric lens beyond human comprehensions.